Effects of Hurricane Georges in Florida: South and Central Florida

 A long-tracked F0 tornado, originally forming as a waterspout, moved from Key Biscayne to Cutler Ridge.
 The tornado downed trees and power lines and left some damage to cars and homes.
 Another F0 tornado briefly touched down in Bal Harbour and left similar damage.
-Strong winds knocked down power lines, leaving about 200,000 people without power in the Miami area.
+The Miami International and Tamiami airports both observed sustained winds of 38 mph, while the latter recorded gusts just over 65 mph.
+Consequently, some power lines fell, leaving about 200,000 people without power in the Miami area.
 In Palm Beach County, more than 10,000 Florida Power & Light customers lost electricity on September 25, though power was restored for most of them by nightfall.
 Wind gusts in the county peaked at 49 mph, leaving little damage other than some downed trees, tree limbs, and power lines.

+Two hospice patients died at a shelter in Collier County.
 On September 25, a waterspout moved onshore near Sebastian and severely damaged a factory.
 Rated an F1, the tornado caused about $700,000 in damages.
 Thunderstorm winds associated with Georges left sporadic wind damage along the west coast of Florida.
 In Charlotte County another F0 tornado tracked for 5 mi, uprooting several trees along its path before dissipating.
 In DeSoto County, a weak and short-lived tornado near Arcadia damaged some tree limbs and trees before lifting.
 Rainfall caused the Peace River to reach 12.7 ft at State Road 70 in Arcadia, more than 1.5 ft above flood stage.
 A few homes experienced flood damage as a result.
 Georges spawned two brief tornadoes in Polk County.
 The first twister damaged awnings, blew over a few sheds, and downed large trees limbs and power lines just south of Winter Haven.
 The other tornado, spawned about 7 mi northwest of Lakeland damaged two barns and knocked a trailer off its foundation.
 Another tornado touched down in Hillsborough County near Lutz.
 However, it lifted before causing any damage.